Posts Tagged ‘Burnside’

 “It’s almost like skaters are the cops now,” says Mr. Dickinson, the BMXer.

 Youch.
 The irony, she burns.
-On one hand, the BMXers have a fair point, but on the other hand, now that skateboarders have paved the way* they could go ahead and find their own city government to fill with various moles and rogue agents in fingerless gloves and Fox hats.
+On one hand, the BMXers have a fair point, but on the other hand, now that skateboarders have paved the way* they could go ahead and find their own city government to fill with various moles and rogue agents.
 You know, the Cuyahoga River is just begging for one of those big dirt jumps.

 *delicious punnery sort of intended